 What we don’t: Its outsole still wears out as quickly as the $50-cheaper standard model.

 As the name indicates, Five Ten’s Freerider Pro is an upgraded variation of the popular Freerider shoe.
-For another $50, you get a lighter and more water-resistant synthetic upper, stiffer midsole for better shock absorption, and sleeker look that forgoes the standard model’s skate shoe-like styling.
+For another $50, you get a lighter and more water-resistant synthetic upper, stiffer midsole for better shock absorption, and sleeker look that forgoes the standard model’s skate shoe-like styling (plus, there's a Freerider Pro Primeblue that uses the new recycled polyester upper).
 In addition, the toe box has been reinforced and includes some foam padding to provide an additional layer of protection from impacts (although we’ve found the standard Freerider’s toe box to be pretty tough).
 Importantly, you still get Five Ten’s class leading Stealth S1 rubber, which is simply unmatched in terms of grip and reliable hold to your pedals.

 See the Men's Five Ten Freerider Pro See the Women's Freerider Pro